tjcsl/director/README.md

 Edit the `devconfig.json` file and fill out the `ion_key` and `ion_secret` fields with your Ion OAuth credentials.

 To develop for Director, you will need to download [Vagrant](https://www.vagrantup.com/downloads.html).
+After it is downloaded, you should install the following Vagrant plugins:

+- vagrant-bindfs
+- vagrant-winnfsd (if you're using Windows)

-After it is downloaded, you can run `vagrant up` in the folder with the `Vagrantfile`.
+Then you can run `vagrant up` in the folder with the `Vagrantfile`.
 This will create a virtual machine to run the Director development environment.
 After provisioning is finished, you should be able to access Director at `localhost:8000`.